 - Most dating sites require that you use an email to sign up.
 It’s a good idea to create a separate email that you use specifically for dating.
-Not only will this help keep you organized, but it will keep the new contacts that you make while dating separate from your personal and work email accounts.
+Not only will this help keep you organized, but it will separate new contacts from your personal and work email accounts.
 If anything goes wrong and you no longer want to talk to the person it’s easy to close the email account.

 - Some other dating sites, like Tinder, use Facebook to create a profile.
 You can create a separate Facebook profile, but that can be a lot of work.
 We suggest checking your Facebook privacy settings before you start.
 It’s a good idea to make information like your email, place of work, family members, and so on, visible to only friends or only yourself.
 Facebook settings can easily be changed so you can decide at any time what information you do and do not want to share.

 - When setting up your username and profile with the dating site or app, don’t provide extremely personal information.
-Don’t use your full name as your username, for example.
-In the About section, focus on talking about your interests, think about what makes you special and what you’re looking for.
-We’ve found these 9 Essential Rules for Writing Your Online Dating Profile, though written for women dating in their 50s, to be good things to keep in mind no matter what your gender or age.
+Don’t use your full name as your username.
+In the About section, focus on talking about your interests, what you’re looking for, and what makes you special.
+To learn what to write in your profile, refer to How to Write an Online Dating Profile: Tips from a Professional Profile Writer.

 When your profile is set up you’ll likely start receiving and exchanging messages with other singles.
 It’s key to take it slow in online dating.
-Talk for a few days online via the dating site or app before giving your email or phone number to a person, and only do this once you feel comfortable with them.
-It’s also a good idea to search the person’s profile pictures via Google.
+Talk via the dating site or app before giving your email or phone number to a person, and only do this once you feel comfortable with them.
+It’s also a good idea to search the person’s profile pictures via Google or other reverse image search site.
 Doing this will show you if the photo of the person you’re speaking with appears on any other sites.
-If the photo appears on many other sites or comes up under different names this person may be lying to you about who they really are.
+If the photo appears on many other sites or comes up under different names the person may be hiding his true identity.

 If you are using a different browser like Safari or Mozilla Firefox, follow these steps: